Mvalentino92/JAVA/README.md

 **Rocket_Valentino.java:** Simulates a rocket trying to escape the earths atmosphere.
 Updated values using Eulers Method.

+**SecretMessages.java:** A Message class that supports encryption and decryption using a simple Caesar Cipher.

 **Subtract_Quiz.java:** Runs a quiz that asks the user simple interger subtraction.

 **TimeOfDeath.java:** Classical Newtons Law of Cooling problem.
 You need to find what time someone died.
 All you have is the temperature of the environment, and some times with corresponding body temperatures.
 It is an automated script, and prompts you to enter values.
 It can handle environmental temperatures that are not constant, by solving a systems of equations to generete the coefficients of the polynomial of best fit.
 Will output the time of death.